 Eye surgery technology has advanced considerably in the last ten years.
-At our clinic we have ensured we use only the best technology for any procedure you undergo.
+At our Harley Street clinic in Central London, we have ensured we use only the best technology for any procedure you undergo.
 It is continuously reviewed and updated when better more accurate products enter the market.

 So call us today on 0800 652 4878, or get in touch about your corrective vision surgery.

 The sooner you do, the sooner you will see clearly without assistance for the first time.